signorpipo/wle-easytune/README.md

     - `_myCursorMesh`: set this to `PrimitiveSphere`
     - `_myCursorMaterial`: set this to the same Flat material created above

+### Extra
+  - **Gamepad**
+    - If you want the gamepad extra features you will need to import it too
+    - Extra features include
+      - Use thumbstick to easily edit the values
+      - Hide and show the Easy Tune with Bottom + Top buttons
+    - You can find a guide on how to import the gamepad [here](https://github.com/SignorPipo/wle_gamepad)
+  - **Font**
+    - The Easy Tune has been tested using the `courier_new` font
+    - You can find it inside the `assets` folder
+    - It can be set as the project font from the Project Settings
+    - Luckily the default font does its job too

 ## How to use
 You can see an example on how to use the easy tune for your own variables inside the `magic_sphere.js` script.